HEALTHY BOUNDARIES: IMPORTANT DO’S & DON'TS

 STEP 4) BE WILLING TO ACTION THE CONSEQUENCE IF THE BOUNDARY IS NOT HONORED THE NEXT TIME AROUND

-It’s important to be aware that if you are someone who has had limited boundaries with people for a long period of time, it may take people a while to get used to this new part to your relationship.
+It’s important to be aware that if you are someone who has had limited boundaries for a long period of time, it may take people a while to get used to this new part to your relationship.
 Do not see this as a negative - change takes time.
 And you consistently honoring your clearly communicated boundary, will show them that you mean what you say and that this boundary really matters to you.

 Here is an example so that you can understand how this might play out.